joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/03/30/upshot/trump-white-house-ballroom-plans.html

 **What to Know About California’s Executive Order on A.I.**\
-`Gov. Gavin Newsom, a Democrat, plans to issue an order requiring safety and privacy guardrails for artificial intelligence companies contracting with the state.`\
+`Gov. Gavin Newsom, a Democrat, issued an order requiring safety and privacy guardrails for artificial intelligence companies contracting with the state.`\
 https://nytimes.com/2026/03/30/technology/california-ai-executive-order.html

 **Bulls waive Jaden Ivey less than two months after acquiring him from Pistons**\